As a Calibration Technician, an Equipment Engineer, a QA, or just a user of a calibration certificate, let me ask you

-This is to differentiate it to other non-accredited calibration records where there is no measurement uncertainty results or no traceability.
+This is to differentiate it to other non-accredited calibration records where there is no measurement uncertainty result and with limited information.

 These kinds of certificates are just a verification result/record.

-Mostly what I observe in some users (quality personnel, safety officer, or other technicians) is that they only use the calibration certificate as an evidence that the measuring instruments that they are using are calibrated.
+Mostly what I observe in some users (quality personnel, safety officer, or other technicians) is that they only use the calibration certificate as evidence that the measuring instruments that they are using are calibrated.

-Only a show part for the auditors. (“Hey Mr. Auditor, our Instruments are calibrated, we have here the calibration certificate, we have complied with your requirements”).
+Only a show part for the auditors telling ..“Hey Mr. Auditor, our Instruments are calibrated, we have here the calibration certificate, we have complied with your requirements”.

 And some technicians, only use the calibration certificate to verify the date and due dates if the instruments are still within the said calibration date and nothing follows.